 depending on the nature of the upgrade.

 Redis for PCF has been used successfully in enterprise-ready apps that can tolerate downtime.
 Pre-existing data is not lost during downtime with the default persistence configuration.
-Successful apps include those where the downtime is passively handled or the app handles failover logic.
+Successful apps include those where the downtime is passively handled or where the app handles failover logic.

 |Recommended Use Cases

 |Failure Recovery||VM failures and process failures are handled automatically by BOSH and Redis for PCF.
 Manual backup and restore instructions are available for on-demand and shared-VM Redis services.
 Automatic backup capabilities are enabled for on-demand and shared-VM Redis services.||

 Manually Backing Up and Restoring Redis for Pivotal Cloud Foundry